Ok, here we go. If you’re reading this, it’s getting real, and college move in day is probably fast approaching.

 Phase 4: TECHNOLOGY SETUP

-I would save this for last because there could be issues, and you don’t want to hold up everything else because you can’t get a gaming device connected to the WiFi.
+I would save this for last because there could be issues, and you don’t want to hold up everything else because you can’t get a gaming device or TV connected to the WiFi.
+That can be solved for later.

 Setup and plug in the electronics.
-Be sure to use surge protectors (if allowed), especially for the more expensive items.
+Be sure to use surge protectors (even if not required), especially for the more expensive items.

 DOCUMENT YOUR VALUABLES